 Readers of this blog know that I take a non-conventional approach to gut health.
-While I feel that focusing on what goes in to the gut is important for gut health, it’s not the only kid on the block.
+Focusing on what goes in the gut is important for gut health, but it’s not the only kid on the block.

 The hypothalamus and aging

 When young mice had these stem cells depleted, they aged at a faster rate.
-Looking at older mice, injecting hypothalamic stem cells into older mice rejuvenated them, causing them to function as if they were younger.
+Furthermore, injecting hypothalamic stem cells into older mice rejuvenated them, causing them to function as if they were younger.

 The researchers identified that these stem cells were doing more than just replenishing cells in the hypothalamus.
 In fact, they secrete messenger molecules called microRNAs that travel throughout the body and help regulate aging remotely.
 Even in the absence of an increase in stem cells, infusing these microRNAs gave older mice more youthful function.